Dig Deeper into experimental music.

 There are so many ways to dig deeper.
 You can investigate deep into something, perhaps “dig deeper” into experimental music, or discover lost treasures from a long ago time.
 Here are some suggestions.

-To start off your digging expedition, I suggest The Detectorists, which is found on Acorn TV.
+To start off your digging expedition, I suggest The Detectorists.
 Two friends in England are on a quest to find old roman coins and artifacts with the help of their metal detectors.
 A great comedy, full of all the intrigue behind dectectorist’s clubs in rural England.

 Perhaps you’ve always wanted to dig into your roots.
 You will find an excellent series on Kanopy, Discovering your Roots : An Introduction into Genealogy.
 My family came around the horn, from Ireland to San Francisco, and locating ships records has been difficult, in Episode 6 “Your Ancestors in Ship Passengers Lists” you will learn how to make sense of all these documents.